franpanteli/Data-Analysis-With-Python-Libary/README.md

 # Data-Analysis-With-Python-Libary
 ### Repository Overview

-This repository contains a library of my notes on the first half of the content for the "Machine Learning with Python" certification course by freeCodeCamp, which I created as part of self-studying Python and am sharing here for use as a reference resource.
-The first half of the content in this course covers TensorFlow with Python.
-This is an extensive library of my notes on this section of the course, covering the fundamental aspects of TensorFlow with Python.
-This includes essential topics on machine learning, neural networks, natural language processing and reinforcement learning using this (the TensorFlow) framework.
-This libary consists of 32 PDF files below, each corresponding to a specific video lecture in this section of the course.
+This repository contains a library of my notes on the first half of the content for the "Data Analysis with Python" certification course by freeCodeCamp, which I created as part of self-studying Python and am sharing here for use as a reference resource.
+This is an extensive library of my notes on the first this section of this course, covering the fundamental aspects of TensorFlow with Python.
+This includes essential topics on data analysis (1-3), Jupyter notebooks (4-6), Numpy (7-12), Pandas (13-17), data cleaning (18-21), reading and processing data with Jupyter notebooks (22-24) and Python (26-28).
+This library consists of 28 PDF files below, each corresponding to a specific video lecture in this section of the course.

 ### Course Details For "Machine Learning with Python"
 - **Course URL:** [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/#tensorflow)